rickpieper/sirh/README.md

 Team 4: Functional Form
 ------
-Gustavo Zimpel -> Database Administrator, Developer and the guy who is kind of leading the project.
+ - Gustavo Zimpel : Database Administrator, Developer and the guy who is kind of leading the project.

-Sandro dos Sandos -> Developer and Project Manager
+ - Sandro dos Sando : Developer and Project Manager

-Andreia Barth -> Tester and Writer
+ - Andreia Barth : Tester and Writer